sourcefrog/cargo-mutants/book/src/workspaces.md

 By default, all source files in all packages in the workspace are tested.

-**NOTE: This behavior might not be the best choice, and this may change in future.**
+**NOTE: This behavior is likely to change in future: see <https://github.com/sourcefrog/cargo-mutants/issues/156>.**

 You can use the `--file` options to restrict cargo-mutants to testing only files from some subdirectory, e.g. with `-f "utils/**/*.rs"`.
 (Remember to quote globs